 We visited the Encinitas branch of Swamis, outside the city, after a hike in beautiful Torrey Pines Natural Reserve, and also visited the tranquil Meditation Gardens just opposite the restaurant.
 There are a few vegan options (salads, wraps), but the best thing is the delicious açai bowl topped with fresh berries, banana, crunchy granola, and coconut.

 Swamis: 1163 S Coast Hwy 101, Encinitas (and other locations).

 San Diego Vegan Map

 Here’s a map of the San Diego vegan-friendly restaurants mentioned in this post.
 Note that some places have multiple locations in the city, so check out their websites to see if there’s a branch closer to where you are staying.
-There are many other options for vegans in San Diego—have a look at Happy Cow and The Fussy Fork.
+There are many other options for vegans in San Diego—have a look at Happy Cow.

 The End of the Vegan Experiment?

 We’ve left the US now and are in Guatemala, so what’s going to happen to the vegan experiment?